SwaggyMike/kasabulb/kasabulb-mlb/README.md

 WantedBy=multi-user.target
 ```

-Replace `yourusername` with your actual username and `/home/yourusername/repos/team-bulb-automation/team-bulb.py` with the actual path to your script.
+Replace `yourusername` with your actual username and `/home/yourusername/repos/kasabulb/kasabulb-mlb/kasabulb-mlb.py` with the actual path to your script.

 ### Enable and Start the Service

 1. **Move the service file to the systemd directory:**

     ```bash
-    sudo mv team-bulb.service /etc/systemd/system/
+    sudo mv kasabulb-mlb.service /etc/systemd/system/
     ```

 2. **Reload systemd to recognize the new service:**